-Based on the above-presented concepts and mechanisms, we develop the rSYBL framework11, shown in the Figure 5.
-The central module of rSYBL is the Control Service, which takes processed elasticity requirements from SYBL Specification unit, and communicates with Interaction Unit for enforcing found elasticity mechanisms, and with Monitoring Information Gathering Unit for pulling monitoring and analysis information on the cloud service.
+Based on the previously presented concepts and mechanisms, we develop the rSYBL framework, shown in the Figure 5.
+The central module of rSYBL is the Control Service, which takes processed elasticity requirements from the SYBL Specification unit and communicates with the Interaction Unit for enforcing found elasticity mechanisms and with the Monitoring Information Gathering Unit for pulling monitoring and analysis information on the cloud service.
 The distributed components of rSYBL are the Local Monitor and the Local Service.
 The Local Monitor is part of the service units (e.g., in this case as a weaving library) and knows when a process with SYBL programming directives has started, or when a sequence of code annotated with SYBL has started or finished.
-The Local Monitor communicates with the Local Service for sending SYBL elasticity requirements, for ensuring elasticity requirements through local elasticity mechanisms, e.g., reconfigure the service unit to accommodate higher number of customers, or increase maximum thread pool size.
-The current rSYBL prototype supports elasticity control of cloud services, service units, service topologies, relationships and code regions for fulfilling elasticity requirements which can be specified in XML or through Java Annotations detected at runtime with AspectJ.
-We tested our prototype on our local cloud running OpenStack1 using JClouds12 for controlling virtual machines, and on Flexiant2 cloud using the Flexiant Cloud Orchestrator (FCO) REST API, and using MELA for monitoring.
+The Local Monitor communicates with the Local Service for sending SYBL elasticity requirements and for ensuring elasticity requirements through local elasticity mechanisms (e.g., reconfigure the service unit to accommodate higher number of customers or increase maximum thread pool size).
+The current rSYBL prototype supports elasticity control of cloud services, service units, service topologies, relationships, and code regions for fulfilling elasticity requirements that can be specified in XML or through Java annotations detected at runtime with AspectJ.
+We tested our prototype on our local cloud running OpenStack using JClouds for controlling virtual machines, and on Flexiant cloud using the Flexiant Cloud Orchestrator (FCO) REST API, and using MELA for monitoring.